VitoPhW/Angular-Personal-Project/README.md

 "Tal ve Yuval ve" is an online shop of aesthetic style clothes of long-term fashion with recycling ability.

 ### Description
 An online shop, managed by administrator and assistants.
-Items models can be updated by assistants as users.
-The item can be bought by registered customer.
-Customer can see orders history and use the history products for recurring orders.
-Admins and users can search for every order registered in the system.
+Products can be updated by assistants or admin.
+The product can be bought by registered customer.
+Customer can like products and view it details.

 ### Features
 -	Online Registration/Login/Logout.
 -	Login data encryption.
 -    All products view.
 -    Filter products list.
 -    Change order of products list.
 -    List of products separated by pages.
 -    Open product details.
 -    Like/unlike product.
 -    View which products are liked by customer or other user.
 -    View who liked particular product.
 -    Edit my profile.
 -    Edit users roles Admin/Assistant/Customer (by Admin only).
 -    Create new product (by Admin only).
 -    View users and user's details (by Admin and Assistant).
 -    Edit products (by Admin and Assistant).

 ### Supported user journeys